chasemuss/DnD_Player/Kargaroth_Azrael/Session Notes/Pre-Great_Organization_Notes/4 Deals, Info and Beginnings.md

-The mage ([[Dungeons_and_Dragons/Player/Kargaroth_Azrael/Unknown_Location/Characters/Aurora]]) of the opposing party starts to stir awake, and asks, "Where are we?" and [[Dungeons_and_Dragons/Player/Kargaroth_Azrael/The Party/Azrael]] welcomes her to Hell.
+The mage ([[Aurora]]) of the opposing party starts to stir awake, and asks, "Where are we?" and [[Azrael]] welcomes her to Hell.

-Of all of the members of the opposing party, the only one that is threatening to us is [[Dungeons_and_Dragons/Player/Kargaroth_Azrael/Unknown_Location/Characters/Ylorb]].
+Of all of the members of the opposing party, the only one that is threatening to us is [[Ylorb]].
 I place my Dimensional Shackles on him.

-We decide to store the prisoners in [[Dungeons_and_Dragons/Player/Kargaroth_Azrael/The Party/Niko]]'s basement.
+We decide to store the prisoners in [[Niko]]'s basement.

 We decide to leave Niko's house and return to the spider dungeon near the elves that fought with Ylorb's gang and where we entered Niko's house.

-[[Dungeons_and_Dragons/Player/Kargaroth_Azrael/The Party/Lykin]] teleports us to [[Dungeons_and_Dragons/Player/Kargaroth_Azrael/Silothgroth/Characters/Lava|Lava]]'s shop, _Lava's Magical Emporium_.
-We enter the shop after [[Dungeons_and_Dragons/Player/Kargaroth_Azrael/The Party/Clay]] and [[Dungeons_and_Dragons/Player/Kargaroth_Azrael/Silothgroth/Characters/Sarada]] exchange greetings.
-Sarada glances at [[Dungeons_and_Dragons/Player/Kargaroth_Azrael/The Party/Niko]] and says, "That's a lot of magic".
+[[Lykin]] teleports us to [[Lava|Lava]]'s shop, _Lava's Magical Emporium_.
+We enter the shop after [[Clay]] and [[Sarada]] exchange greetings.
+Sarada glances at [[Niko]] and says, "That's a lot of magic".

 Lava comes from the back and greets us.
 We talk with her and she mentions our increase in power.
 Lykin recounts our adventure's in [[2 Gilford's Dreamscape|Gilford's Dreamscape]] at a high level.

-Clay signs us up to kill [[Dungeons_and_Dragons/Player/Kargaroth_Azrael/Behind the Divide/Characters/Cijun, the Defiler|Cijun]].
+Clay signs us up to kill [[Cijun, the Defiler|Cijun]].
 Lava tells us that in order to kill a god, we must replace them, but she doesn't know what would happen if we elected to not replace the god.
 (Wynfrid is interested in this prospect).
 Wynfrid brings up replacing the gods with the party.

 Lava mentions that many gods seem to be emboldened by the creation of failed vessels to create their own vessels.